 Peer-Reviewed Journal Articles

-Weaver, R.L. (forthcoming).
+Weaver, R.L.
+(2019).
 Social enterprise and the capability approach: Exploring how social enterprises are humanizing business.
 Journal of Nonprofit and Public Sector Marketing.
+Access the article here.

 Weaver, R. L. Danley, S. & Otero-Vera, I. (2018).
 Lessons Learned: Training Doctoral Students to Research Nonprofit Organizations.
 Journal of Nonprofit Education and Leadership.

 Weaver, R. L. (2018).
 Re-conceptualizing social value: Applying the capability approach in social enterprise research.
 Journal of Social Entrepreneurship.
-Access here.
+Access the article here.

 Weaver, R. L. (2016).
 Social enterprise self-employment programs: A two-dimensional human capital investment strategy.
 Social Enterprise Journal, 12 (1).
-Access article here. - Received the "Highly Commended Article" Award from the Emerald Literati Awards.
+Access article here. - Winner of the "Highly Commended Article" Award from the Emerald Literati Awards.

-Weaver, R. L. (forthcoming).
+Weaver, R. L. (2018).
 Engaged civic learning: Advancing student learning and community development.
-Submitted March 2017: Cambridge Handbook of Organizational Community Engagement and Outreach.
+Cambridge Handbook of Organizational Community Engagement and Outreach.

 Weaver, R.L.
 (2015).
 How to help profit-making social enterprises combat pressing social problems.
 Scholars Strategy Network.
 Access policy brief here.